 Building: A structure created to shelter any form of human activity, such as an office, house, church, hotel or similar structure.
 Buildings may refer to a historically related complex such as a courthouse and jail.
-Any structure having a solid roof intended for shelter or enclosing of persons, animals, chattels, property, equipment or a process of any kind or nature, excluding freestanding tents, freestanding awnings, and cabanas and screened enclosures, unless a solid roof is present.

-Capacity Analysis: A determination of a infrastructure capability, including but not limited to transportation resources, parks, water, wastewater, stormwater, etc.
+Capacity Analysis: A determination of a infrastructure capability including but not limited to transportation resources, parks, water, wastewater, stormwater, etc.

 Capacity (traffic): The measure of the ability of a traffic facility to accommodate a stream of moving vehicles, expressed as a rate.
-Thus, it is tThe maximum number of vehicles that have a reasonable expectation of passing can pass over a given roadway in a given time period under the prevailing roadway, and traffic, and control conditions.
+Thus, it is the maximum number of vehicles that have a reasonable expectation of passing over a given roadway in a given time period under the prevailing roadway and traffic conditions.